Benefits of reducing food waste

 Many people want to help the environment but aren’t sure where to begin.
 If you’re wondering how to have an impact in your daily life, why not look close to home – with the food you buy and, more to the point, the food you waste?

-Reducing the amount of food we send to the waste stream is an easy act that’s good for the planet and climate, and is a way to directly save you money.
+Reducing the amount of food we waste is an easy act that’s good for the planet and climate, and is a way to directly save you money.
 Let’s take a quick look at the benefits of reducing food waste, both for your family and future generations.

 The climate connection